dengking/discrete/docs/Courses/Stanford/CS166-Advanced-Data-Structures/String/cs166-spr2023-April-6-Slides05-Suffix-and-LCP-Arrays/index.md

-## What is it about suffix trees that make them so useful algorithmically?
+## What is it about suffix trees that make them so useful algorithmically?(Page-16)

 ### Theorem